retrogamecorps/s30-add-on-pack/README.md

 To download, click on the green "Code" button at the top-right of this page, and then select "Download Zip".

-PocketGo S30 Starter Guide, which includes accepted game file types and a video walkthrough: https://retrogamecorps.com/2021/01/08/pocketgo-s30-starter-guide/
+<b>PocketGo S30 Starter Guide</b>, which includes accepted game file types and a video walkthrough: https://retrogamecorps.com/2021/01/08/pocketgo-s30-starter-guide/

-If you would rather download an fresh copy of the original SD card contents (+ the v1.3 add-on pack pre-loaded), and paste into a brand new SD card, you can find it here.
+If you would rather download an fresh copy of the original SD card contents (+ the v1.5 add-on pack pre-loaded), and paste into a brand new SD card, you can find it here.
 Note that you must format the new card to FAT32, and this does not include any ROM or BIOS files, so you will need to add those yourself. https://drive.google.com/file/d/11o8Y4Gi6ygX03mZ0fobpyxd9FtV3JnDX/view?usp=sharing

 ## Credit